 Your pool is for your enjoyment as well as for family and friends; however, uninvited furry guests may also believe your pool is for their benefit.
-While other mammal species such as squirrels and chipmunks are not keen on swimming, raccoons love the water and may use your pool for an afternoon swim.
-Since raccoons defecate in the same areas where they eat and sleep, your pool can become infected.
+While other mammal species, such as squirrels and chipmunks, are not keen on swimming, raccoons love the water and may use your pool for an afternoon dip.
+Since raccoons defecate in the same areas where they eat and sleep, your pool can become contaminated.
 Use cultural control methods as well as humane traps to discourage raccoons from using your pool as their personal toilet.

 Video of the Day

 Raccoons are perhaps most recognizable for the black "masks" over their eyes, as well as their bushy, black-ringed tails.
 These otherwise light-gray or light-brown mammals are found in a variety of environments, including marshes, forests, cities, and prairies, due to their willingness to consume just about anything.

 Raccoons grow anywhere between 24 and 38 inches in length and can weigh 4 to 23 lbs.
 They make their nests in tree holes, fallen logs, and even house attics.
 Raccoons are prone to attacking trash cans, as they feed on fruit and plants, along with insects, mice, crayfish, and other aquatic creatures.

 Raccoons are attracted to swimming pools, as they love water and often reside close to lakes and streams.
 In addition to swimming, part of these mammals' attraction to water is their habit of "washing" their front paws and food before consumption or dunking their food in a body of water.
 As with cats, raccoons prefer to hide their excrement and therefore will use your swimming pool as a toilet.
 Feces are often found around shallow pool steps.